internetarchive/fatcat-scholar/proposals/2021-04-28_indexability.md

-    /robots.txt - updated to include sitemap references /sitemap.xml - basic generic list of pages (homepage, about, userguide) /sitemap-index-works.xml - XML file pointing to many sub-sitemap files; includes lastmod metadata /sitemap-works-YYYY-MM-DD-NNNNN.txt - series of timestamped "simple" sitemaps (URL list files)
+    /robots.txt - updated to include sitemap references /sitemap.xml - basic generic list of pages (homepage, about, userguide) /sitemap-index-works.xml - XML file pointing to many sub-sitemap files; includes lastmod metadata /sitemap-index-access.xml - XML file pointing to many sub-sitemap files; includes lastmod metadata /sitemap-works-NNNNN.txt - series of "simple" sitemaps (URL list files), to landing pages /sitemap-access-NNNNN.txt - series of "simple" sitemaps (URL list files), to access links

-Only works for which there is an appropriate fulltext access URL
+Only works for which there is an appropriate fulltext access URL end up in the sitemaps.

 The sitemap links from robots.txt should be absolute URLs, not relative URLs.